Last updated: May 2, 2026

 Tile in Coronado, CA.

-Tile for Coronado homes, done by licensed San Diego County technicians.
+Tile flooring for Coronado homes, done by an experienced San Diego County crew.
 Tile is unforgiving.
 A 1/16-inch lippage between two large-format tiles is the difference between a floor that looks custom and a floor that looks rushed.

 Large-format porcelain tile being set with leveling clips on a San Diego kitchen floor